Minimum Admission Scores

 Since there are many students from multiple universities, people often look for flats/flatmates.
 There are some WhatsApp groups in which international students post news on accommodations, as well as other useful info and questions of general interest.
 The main source of updates for flats and people looking for someone to share their place with is Facebook groups.

-for a place you can also look on websites like www.idealista.it or similar ones that provide apartments for rent.
+If you’re looking for a place you can also look on websites like www.idealista.it or similar ones that provide apartments for rent.
 Some places here are managed by private renters, others are under the organisation of an agency.
 Remember that if you go through with the contract when an agency is involved, you will have to pay a fee that is usually the same amount as one month of rent.
 But it is also a safer option because you’re more safeguarded.

 Dorms are also a very common option in Piacenza, there are many.
 Dorms are usually provided with private rooms and bathrooms for every host, while the kitchen and common rooms are for everyone to use.
 Prices for a dorm are usually around 300 euros per month, utilities included (light bill, gas bill, water bill).
 Prices for a flat usually float around 500 euros per month, the utilities in this case are excluded, so you have to take care of the bills yourself.
 Obviously many people decide to split the rent with flatmates, so the overall cost per person doesn’t surpass the dorm’s cost by much.
 Usually at the entrance of the lecture hall there is a table where you can find a list of all the dorms and messages of people who are looking for someone to rent their house to or flatmates.
 You can also find notice boards around sometimes.